mbeuil/arca/README.md

 and return:

 - Provider
-- useStore, expose all state and a setStore method, trigger a rerender of your component only when one of the returned state is mutate.
+- useStore, expose all state and a setStore method.
+Trigger a rerender of your component only when one of the returned state is mutate.
+If dipatch were provided setStore will not be expose.
 - useDispatch, expose all dispatch functions

   ```